What is your tanning skin type?

 As summer slowly creeps closer and closer, the temptation of getting your pre-summer glow started is hard to resist.
 Some brave the chill and don shorts, some embrace the self-tanning Sunless life and others go for a twelve minute holiday.
 Whatever your choice, you do you.
 But make sure you do it SAFELY.

 When used irresponsibly, sunbeds can lead to skin damage, which is caused by overexposure and spending more time on the acrylics than is safe for your skin type.
-However, if a sunbed is used correctly, not only will it give you a golden, even tan, but it can also increase your vitamin D levels.
+However, if a sunbed is used correctly, not only will it give you a golden, even tan, but it may also increase your vitamin D levels.

 Just as people react differently to basking in the sun depending on the colour of their skin, using a sunbed is no different.
 Although the lamps create artificial light, the UV rays emanated are similar to sunlight.
 Because of this, knowing your skin type before bronzing on a bed will help to develop a golden glow without harming your skin.

 ***Please note that all references to time spent on a sunbed are subject to the use of 48 lamp VTU with type 0.3 180W (aka.
-0.3 lamps)- this is the legal limit of sunbed lamp power and equates to the midday sun in the Mediterranean***
+0.3 lamps)- this is the legal limit of sunbed lamp power in the UK and equates to the midday sun in the Mediterranean***

 Skin Type 1